sccn/sccn.github.io/tutorials/04_Import/Importing_Continuous_and_Epoched_Data.md

-To import these data, select the menu item <span style="color: brown">File → Import data → from ASCII/float file or Matlab array</span>.
-Click on option Matlab variable from the list and set the name to *eegdata*.
-Set the sampling frequency to 256 Hz, press *OK*.
+To import these data, select the menu item <span style="color: brown">File → Import data → from ASCII/float file or MATLAB array</span>.
+Click on option MATLAB variable from the list and set the name to *eegdata*.
+Set the sampling frequency to 256 Hz, press *Ok*.
 Other dataset parameters will be automatically adjusted.